intel/neural-compressor/docs/source/tuning_strategies.md

 > For [smooth quantization](./smooth_quant.md), users can tune the smooth quantization alpha by providing a list of scalars for the `alpha` item.
 The tuning process will take place at the **start stage** of the tuning procedure.
 For details usage, please refer to the [smooth quantization example](./smooth_quant.md#Example).

-> For [weight only quantization](./quantization_weight_only.md), users can tune the weight only algorithm from the avaliable [algorithms](../../neural_compressor/strategy/utils/constant.py#L62).
-The tuning process will take place at the **start stage** of the tuning procedure, and it will precede the smooth quantization alpha tuning.
+> For [weight only quantization](./quantization_weight_only.md), users can tune the weight only algorithm from the available [algorithms](../../neural_compressor/strategy/utils/constant.py#L62).
+The tuning process will take place at the **start stage** of the tuning procedure, preceding the smooth quantization alpha tuning.
 For details usage, please refer to the [weight only quantization example](./quantization_weight_only.md#Examples).

 **1.** Default quantization